-Abstract: ABSTRACT: BACKGROUND: Eukaryotic genes are controlled by proteins that assemble stepwise into a transcription complex.
-How the individual biochemically-defined assembly steps are coordinated and applied throughout a genome is largely unknown.
+Abstract: BACKGROUND: Eukaryotic genes are controlled by proteins that assemble stepwise into a transcription complex.
+How the individual biochemically defined assembly steps are coordinated and applied throughout a genome is largely unknown.
 Here, we model and experimentally test a portion of the assembly process involving the regulation of the TATA binding protein (TBP) throughout the yeast genome.
-RESULTS: Biochemical knowledge is used to formulate a series of coupled TBP regulatory reactions involving TFIID, SAGA, NC2, Mot1, and promoter DNA.
-The reactions are then linked to basic segments of the transcription cycle and modeled computationally.
-A single framework is employed, allowing the contribution of specific steps to vary from gene to gene.
-Promoter binding and transcriptional output are measured genome-wide using ChIP-chip and expression microarray assays.
-Mutagenesis is used to test the framework by shutting down specific parts of the network.
-CONCLUSION: The model accounts for the regulation of TBP at most transcriptionally active promoters and provides a conceptual tool for interpreting genome-wide data sets.
+RESULTS: Biochemical knowledge was used to formulate a series of coupled TBP regulatory reactions involving TFIID, SAGA, NC2, Mot1, and promoter DNA.
+The reactions were then linked to basic segments of the transcription cycle and modeled computationally.
+A single framework was employed, allowing the contribution of specific steps to vary from gene to gene.
+Promoter binding and transcriptional output were measured genome-wide using ChIP-chip and expression microarray assays.
+Mutagenesis was used to test the framework by shutting down specific parts of the network.
+CONCLUSIONS: The model accounts for the regulation of TBP at most transcriptionally active promoters and provides a conceptual tool for interpreting genome-wide data sets.
 The findings further demonstrate the interconnections of TBP regulation on a genome-wide scale.

 Topics addressed in this paper

 Number of different genes curated to this paper: 11

 - To go to the Locus page for a gene, click on the gene name.